timkellypa/vscode-time-keeper/README.md

    - Fix defect with day 1/day 7, when done on Sunday.
    - Include new section in report for project totals.

+## 1.0.6

+- More sidebar enhancements (improve project summaries).
+    - Refactor sidebars to accept a more complex state object.
+    - Refactor calculations/parsing for values to only occur in report-info (no more duplicate parsing/calculations).
+    - Use full state to include weekly totals and grand totals in summary section.

+## 1.0.7

+- Fix project summary sorting.
+    - Was sorting by totals, descending, which looked strange.
+    - Sort by project name instead.

+## 1.0.8

+- Add notes suggestions for tasks, based on previous notes for current day.
+    - Should save copy/pasting for tasks that are repeated throughout the day.

+## 1.0.9

+- Refactor logic for existing notes.
+    - Add notes to ReportInfo data, and use array for the week instead of just the day.
+    - Remove additional method written for gathering this info for the current day.

 ## Contributing

 Please feel free to fork this project and submit pull requests to the repository.